DiscreteHenry/Project-Portfolio/CTA Scan Classifier/README.md

 # CTA Scan Quality Classifier

 This project implements a deep learning pipeline to automatically assess the quality of CTA (CT Angiography) scans.
-The model predicts a score from 1 to 5 based on visual quality metrics such as sharpness, motion artifacts, contrast, and field of view (FOV).
+The model predicts a score of either a 0 or 1 based on visual quality metrics such as sharpness, motion artifacts, contrast, and field of view (FOV).

 ---